 A low air pressure warning signal is required on vehicles with air brakes.
-A warning signal you can see must come on before the air pressure in the tanks falls below 60 psi (or one half the compressor governor cutout air pressure on older vehicles).
+A warning signal you can see must come on before the air pressure in the tanks falls below placed in the "out of view" position manually, and it will not stay in place until the pressure in the system is above 60 psi.

+60 psi (or one half the compressor governor cutout air pressure on older vehicles).
 The warning is usually a red light.
 A buzzer may also come on.

-Another type of warning is the "wig wag."
-This device drops a mechanical arm into your view when the pressure in the system drops below 60 psi.
-An automatic wig wag will rise out of your view when the pressure in the system goes above 60 psi.
-The manual reset type must be placed in the "out of view" position manually, and it will not stay in place until the pressure in the system is above 60 psi.
+Another type of warning found on some old trucks and busses is the "wig wag."
+This device drops a mechanical arm into your view when the pressure in the system drops below 60 psi. automatic wig wag will rise out of your when the view in the pressure system goes above 60 psi.
+The manual reset type must be